Quick Info

 Aid Stations

 Aid stations will be located approximately every two miles along the courses, beginning at mile 3 of the marathon course.
 All aid stations will be supplied with electrolyte beverage, water, porta-potties, and basic first aid supplies.
-Additionally, several aid stations will be supplied with muscle relief, energy gels, fruit, and medical personnel.
+Additionally, several aid stations will be supplied with muscle relief, energy gels, fruit, and medical support.

 Safety & Medical